 Tube Feeding

 - A nasogastric tube - often called an NG tube.
 This tube is inserted through the nose and runs down to the stomach.
-It is used for short term tube feeding.
+It is usually used for short term tube feeding.

 - A nasojejunal tube - often called an NJ tube or Transpyloric (TP).
 This tube is inserted through the nose and runs through the stomach and down to the jejunum (small intestine).